jonas-45/JonasPotfolio/README.md

 <!--Future features -->
 ## Future features <a name="future-features"></a>
-.The contact form will be updated to accept user input and details will be sent to a database stored on a server.
+-[ ] Contact form details will be persisted in a permanent storage using mongodb

 <!-- AUTHORS -->